jrkerns/pylinac/docs/source/field_profile_analysis.rst

     fa = FieldProfileAnalysis(..., edge_type=Edge.INFLECTION_HILL)

-    # you may also specify the hill window.
+    # you may also specify the Hill window.
 This is the size of the window (as a ratio) to use to fit the field edge to the Hill function.
     fa = FieldProfileAnalysis(..., edge_type=Edge.INFLECTION_HILL, hill_window_ratio=0.05)
     # i.e. use a 5% field width about the edges to fit the Hill function.